crystal-lang/crystal/_gitbook/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.md

 This covers two uses cases.

-The first use case is using keyword as named arguments:
+The first use case is using keywords as named arguments:

 ```crystal
 def plan(begin begin_time, end end_time)